AlexETay7/Euclidean-Algorithm/README.md

 # OVERVIEW:

  A program that implements the Euclidean algorithm and outputs to the user a table in which the process for attaining the GCD(a, b) is shown.
 Inspired by my discrete math class.
 A demonstration of me teaching myself python.
+WORK IN PROGRESS, NOT FINISHED

 # INCLUDED FILES: